russellvt/xplanet-scripts/README.md

 * You may need or want to initialize your xplanet directory with the default system files
   * On Linux, this is generally something like /usr/share/xplanet
-  * Simply "cp -pr /usr/share/xplanet ~/.xplanet"
+  * Simply "cp -Lpr /usr/share/xplanet ~/.xplanet"
 * Download the scripts and archives into your xplanet directory (the directory with the markers/ and images/ subdirectory)
 * Execute them once